netbox-community/netbox-zero-to-hero/modules/6-Setting-up-the-WiFi/6-Setting-up-the-WiFi.md

 It would be great to see how you develop your scripts and if you want to share this or just ask questions then pop on over to the [NetBox Learning Channel](https://netdev-community.slack.com/archives/C0453L6565C) on the NetDev Community Slack and join in the discussion!

-In [Module 7: Automate All the Things!](../7-automate-all-the-things/7-automate-all-the-things.md) you will learn how to automate the generation of device configurations, by using Ansible to pull data from NetBox and render the configuration files from Jinja2 templates.
+In [Module 7: Provisioning the Devices](../7-provisoning-the-devices/7-provisoning-the-devices.md) you will learn how to automate the generation of device configurations in NetBox using jinja templates and the data from NetBox that defines the intended state of the device configurations.

 ## Join the Discussion
 If you have any questions as you go through the course then pop on over to the [NetBox Learning Channel](https://netdev-community.slack.com/archives/C0453L6565C) on the NetDev Community Slack!
 If you aren't already a member then you can sign up for free [here](https://netdev.chat/).